 It is wise to carry uninsured or underinsured motorist coverage on your own policy because many drivers in California, as in other states, are not appropriately insured for a serious accident.
-This means that you may not be able to recover adequate compensation for your losses.
+This means that you may not be able to recover adequate compensation for your losses after an uninsured or underinsured motorist accident.
 If you cannot recover enough compensation from the other driver, you may need to make a claim against the uninsured motorist provisions of your own insurance policy.
 Your insurer may be looking out for its bottom line, rather than your best interests, making it crucial to have an attorney by your side.
-At Sharifi Firm, PLC, our car accident attorneys can help injured individuals in the Los Angeles area and throughout Southern California.Seeking Compensation for Uninsured and Underinsured Motorist Accidents
+At Sharifi Firm, APC, our Los Angeles car accident lawyers can help injured individuals in the Los Angeles area and throughout Southern California.Seeking Compensation for Uninsured and Underinsured Motorist Accidents

 Most people assume that when they get into an accident with another driver, that person’s insurance company will pay for their medical expenses and lost wages.
 Although this is what should happen in theory, this is not always what happens in practice.
 In California, a driver need only purchase $15,000 of liability insurance.
 This is significantly less money than what is necessary to obtain full medical care for a serious or catastrophic accident.
 It may only cover the cost of emergency care but not injuries that manifest later and require treatment, or other items like vocational rehabilitation or long-term lost wages.